Nuvei/nuvei-mobile-cashier-helper-android/README.md

     super.onCreate(savedInstanceState)
     setContentView(R.layout.activity_web_view)

-    NuveiCashierHelper.connect(webview, this) // “this” is the current activity
+    CashierHelper.connect(webview, this) // “this” is the current activity

     // Register as WebView's webViewClient to tracj the URL changes and inform the CashierScanner SDK webview.webViewClient = object : WebViewClient() {